valentingol/cliconfig/DOCUMENTATION.md

 * if it adds new parameters: -25 < order < -5
 * if it updates a value based on itself: -5 < order < 5
 * if it updates a value based on other keys: 5 < order < 15
-* if it checkss a property on a value: 15 < order < 25
+* if it checks a property on a value: 15 < order < 25
 * if it deletes other key(s) but you want to trigger the tags before: 25 < order < 35
 * final check/modification after all processings: order > 35